Asabeneh/React-For-Everyone/readme.md

 ### defaultProps

+The defaultProps can be used when we want to have some default prop types for a component.

 ### Destructuring props

 Destructuring code to some extent makes easy to read.
 Let us destructure the props in Header component.
 Everything we passed a props is stored in props object.
 Therefore, props is an object and we can destructure the properties.